philbackworks/3AFans.com-Site-Data/_toys-1-6/darwin-rothchild-a-means-to-an-end.md

   -  Darwin Rothchild Here is the Young Man Edition
 you_might_also_like:
   -  Caesar RIP 001
-article_contributors: [Phil Back, foreignparticle, toy_spot]
+article_contributors: [Phil Back, kw9398kw]
 toy_pics:
-  -  darwin-rothchild-a-means-to-an-end-01-6.jpg
-  -  darwin-rothchild-a-means-to-an-end-02-6.jpg
+  -  darwin-rothchild-a-means-to-an-end-all-black_01-6_by_kw9398kw_via_instagram.jpg
 backstory:
 ---
-[need some more info!]
+The figure never was for sale - extremely limited!